evgenyneu/evgenii.com/resume/index.md

 ## Objective

-Seeking a programming position in Melbourne to apply my skills and embrace new learning opportunities.
+Seeking a programming position to apply my skills and embrace new learning opportunities.

 ## Summary of Qualifications